hkspm-yp/Astro-e-calendar/README.md

 Ephemeris data are computed based on an ephemeris.
 Here the NASA JPL Planetary and Lunar Ephemerides DE440 is used.
 For more information about DEXXX, please go to: https://ssd.jpl.nasa.gov/planets/eph_export.html

-The ephemeris file will be downloaded when the programme runs, to compute the data based on another ephemeris.
-For example, the MICA software (version 2.2.2) uses DE405.
-To simulate MICA's result, DE405 has to be used by modifying the ephemeris name as:
+The ephemeris file will be downloaded when the programme runs.
+To compute the data based on another ephemeris, for example, to simulate MICA(version 2.2.2)'s result, DE405 has to be used by modifying the ephemeris name as:
 ```python
 eph = api.load('de405.bsp')
 ```
 Then the programme will download DE405 and compute the data based on that ephemeris.
+However, there should be no difference between DE405 and DE440 when dealing with such basic astronomical events.

 ## Meteor shower data